GEAR CHECKLIST: Three Capes Track

 • Sleeping bag linerA liner will keep you warmer and your bag cleaner.
 Sea to Summit's 100% Cotton Liners are a good economical option, but if you're a cold sleeper and want some more insulation against the cold Tassie nights, spring for a silk or Thermolite liner instead.

 • Handheld or head torchHeadlamps have the great advantage of leaving your hands free to grab handholds, snack on the go, and take pictures of your dream hiking trip.
-Remember to bring spare batteries, or bring a rechargeable headlamp like the Ledlenser MH5 Headlamp - the cabins feature USB chargers, though if you were planning on bringing a phone, note that coverage can be limited.
+Remember to bring spare batteries, or bring a rechargeable headlamp like the Ledlenser Headlamps - the cabins feature USB chargers, though if you were planning on bringing a phone, note that coverage can be limited.

 • First aid kit.
 Three Capes Track recommends carrying the following: bandaids, blister packs, Elastoplast, gauze patches, compression bandage, triangular bandage, scissors, tweezers, and medications like antihistamine, anti-inflammatory meds, antiseptic cream, and paracetemol.
 At less than 150g, the Adventure Medical Ultralight .5 Series First Aid Kit contains all of this, with extra room for your personal medication.